Java 19 and MicroProfile Telemetry 1.0 previews in Open Liberty 22.0.0.10-beta

 BELL properties configuration and injection enables BELL services to receive properties configured in the server.xml file.
 The introduction of BELL properties allows users to exploit the benefits of the Liberty configuration and obviates the need to configure BELL services with environment variables or JVM system properties.

-To enable SPI visibility declare Boolean attribute spiVisibility=“true” in your BELL configuration.
+in your BELL configuration.
 SPI visibility is disabled by default.

-To specify properties add a <properties/> element within your BELL configuration and declare one or more name="value" attributes.
-Properties are type String and apply to all services provided by the referenced library.
+element within your BELL configuration and declare one or more name="value"

-The configuration below enables SPI visibility for services provided by shared library ServletExtLib and declares two properties, servletName and servletMapping:
+The configuration below enables SPI visibility for services provided by shared library ServletExtLib

-<library id=ServletExtLib">
+<library id=”ServletExtLib">

 <fileset dir="${server.output.dir}/sharedLib" includes="ServletExtLib.jar" />